-In the first of two posts, we explore how Parkinson’s Disease (PD) affects bladder and bowel function, and hear from those who eventually found effective ways to manage their symptoms
+In the second out of two posts, we explore how Parkinson’s Disease (PD) affects bladder and bowel function, and hear from those who eventually found effective ways to manage their symptoms.

 Bladder difficulties are common when you have Parkinson's disease, particularly in the later stages of the condition.
 The symptoms differ from person to person, but the most common are:

 We spoke to Mary and Jerry, who both have Parkinson's disease.
 In these excerpts from our free guides - Bladder and Bowel dysfunction when you have Parkinson's Disease, they describe how the progression of the disease led them to seek out effective bladder management routines.